yoctoyotta1024/PerformanceTestingCLEO/_sources/usage/getstart.rst.txt

 more about the powers of pre-commit from `their documentation <https://pre-commit.com>`_.

-For now, CLEO's python packages are not readily installable and so you will have to clone the CLEO repository to somewhere in your filesystem:
+For now, CLEO's python packages are not readily installable and so you will have to clone the CLEO repository to somewhere in your filesystem and checkout to the performance_testing_cleo branch:
 .. code-block:: console

   $ git clone https://github.com/yoctoyotta1024/CLEO.git
+  $ cd CLEO && git switch performance_testing_cleo

 That's it, you're done!
 Now maybe you want to compile and run one of the setups in ``src/``.